obrana-boranija/Osirion.Blazor/GITHUB_CMS.md

 3. **Optimized Images**: Host images on a CDN for better performance
 4. **API Rate Limits**: Use an API token for higher rate limits
 5. **Caching Strategy**: Adjust cache duration based on update frequency
+6. **Styling Consistency**: Override CSS variables at the application level for consistent styling

 ## Troubleshooting